linuxfoundation/lfevents/web/wp-content/plugins/conditional-blocks-pro/readme.txt

 * Improved and categorized the condition selector, now with "type to search" support.

 Conditional Blocks Pro
 * New - WooCommerce support available in Conditional Blocks Pro.
-Control the visibility of blocks using the customers total cart value.
+Control the visibility of blocks using the customer's total cart value.

 = 2.0.1 =